 Volunteer opportunities will depend on your skills, abilities, and expertise.
 If you have a talent or expertise that you think we could use and would like to offer it, please let us know.
 We want our volunteers to have fulfilling and rewarding experiences here at DCER!
 We appreciate your support!

-Fall/winter: Saturdays 1:00Pm -4:00pm youth12 and over and adults are welcome!
-If under 12 must be accompanied by a parent or guardian. all volunteers start at beginning level with the option of moving to our most advanced level - evaluated by staff.
+Youth 12 and over and adults are welcome!
+If under 12 must be accompanied by a parent or guardian.
+All volunteers start at beginning level with the option of moving to our most advanced level - evaluated by staff.

 If you want to help with facilities maintenance or equipment maintenance on another day, call Frank Castillo at 877-322-5622 to schedule.